Skip to main content

 </button>

-Use ?param_name to get values from URL query parameters:
+Use ?param_name to pull values from URL query parameters:

 <!-- URL: https://example.com/wheels?finish=chrome&color=red -->